 "Sleep on your stomach at all times with Covid.
 If you can't sleep on your stomach because of heath issues sleep on your side.
-Do not lay on your back no matter what because it smashes your lungs and that will allow fluid to set in.
+Do not lay on your back no matter what because it allows the fluid to set in.

 Set your clock every two hours while sleeping on your stomach, then get out of bed and walk for 15-30 min, no matter how tired or weak that you are.

 Also move your arms around frequently, it helps to open your lungs.
-Breathe in thru your nose, and out thru your mouth.
+Breathe in through your nose, and out through your mouth.
 This will help build up your lungs, plus help get rid of the Pneumonia or other fluid you may have.

-When sitting in a recliner, sit up straight - do not lay back in the recliner, again this will smash your lungs.
+When sitting in a recliner, sit up straight - try not lay back in the recliner, as this is bad for your lungs.